 So he stood in his own shadows,

-And asked Him: “Which way do I go?”
+She asked: “Which way do you think I should go?”

 She is eternally grateful,